pbanaszkiewicz/pitt/STRUCTURE.rst

 Student
   Any peer that is supposed to use Pitt for learning.

+Broadcaster
+  An instructor that streams to everyone (ie. all students and other instructors).

 Server
   Right now Pitt can only work on one HTTP server.
 In my configuration, there are actually three software servers running on one physical machine.
 The